Lonnie Smith (baseball): 1991 World Series

-Smith committed a base-running blunder very late in Game 7 of the 1991 World Series versus the Minnesota Twins.
-Smith was on first base with no outs in the eighth inning of this scoreless game.
-Then the Braves' batter Terry Pendleton struck a line-drive double to left field.
+Smith's time in Atlanta might very well be remembered for when he committed a base-running blunder very late in Game 7 of the 1991 World Series versus the Minnesota Twins.
+Smith was on first base with no outs in the eighth inning of this scoreless game when Terry Pendleton struck a line-drive double to left field.
 It appeared that Smith should have been able to score on this hit, but as he was rounding second base he paused, then having to stop at third base.
-Smith later stated that he had lost sight of the baseball against the ceiling of the Metrodome, though replays from the TV coverage of the game showed that the Twins' second baseman Chuck Knoblauch and shortstop Greg Gagne had potentially deceived Smith; Knoblauch pretended to throw to Gagne for a force, but didn't actually have the ball.
+Smith later stated that he had lost sight of the baseball in the ceiling of the Metrodome, though replays from the TV coverage of the game showed that the Twins' second baseman Chuck Knoblauch and shortstop Greg Gagne had potentially deceived Smith; Knoblauch pretended to throw to Gagne for a force, but didn't actually have the ball.
+In the years since, Smith has declined ever being decoyed by the Twins infield.

 Regardless of the cause, Smith only advanced to third base.
 After a ground-out (the runners could not advance) and an intentional walk (which loaded the bases), Smith was forced out at home plate in a double play, leaving the Braves scoreless.
 The game remained scoreless through the end of the ninth inning.

 The Twins went on to score one run in the bottom of the tenth inning, taking the game 1–0, and winning the World Series four games to three.
 Smith hit three home runs in the Series.

 Smith remained with the Braves through the end of the season, and he helped the Braves win the National League pennant once again, though they lost the World Series four games to two against the Toronto Blue Jays.
 Smith hit a grand slam in game five of that series.